EdwLearn/EdwLearn/README.md

 ### 👋 Hi there, I'm Edward
 -----

-🌱 I'm a **Data Analyst - Scientist**, I love to analyze trending, to resolve problems and to create strategies to improve my productivity.
+🌱 I'm a **Data Analyst - Scientist**, 🌱 I love to analyze trending, resolve problems, and create strategies to improve my productivity.

-📚 I'm person autodidact and proactive, I love to learn about technology, history, science, business.
-Furthermore, I consider myself an **eternal student**.
+📚 I'm a person autodidact and proactive, I love to learn about technology, history, science, and business.
+Furthermore, I consider myself an eternal student.

-🌏 I'm very optimistic, determined, analytical, **I love the challenges**.
-I like the team work and to learn from others
+🌏 I'm very optimistic, determined, and analytical, I love the challenges.
+I like teamwork and learning from others.

 ### 🎯Some technologies I use:
 -----